 Evidence discovered in 1978 shows that people living on the shores of Lake Victoria produced carbon steel in preheated draft furnaces.
 This technology, according to research, was far much advanced than what was available in Europe until midway through the 19th century.

-8. Surgery was practised in Uganda in the 18th century
+8. Surgery was practiced in Uganda in the 18th century

-Research shows that surgeons routinely used anaesthetics, antiseptics and cautery iron in their work.
+Research shows that surgeons routinely used anesthetics, antiseptics and cautery iron in their work.

 9. Housing units with bathrooms and piped water in nineteenth-century Sudan